pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 ### General Guidelines:

 - Keep the email concise (3-4 short paragraphs) and professional in tone.
-- Use a standard font (e.g., Arial, Calibri) and avoid elaborate designs.
 - Proofread carefully for grammar and spelling errors.

 ---